artemsaraiev/pd_backend_dev/concepts/access-control/AccessControl.md

     + **requires** the group is in the set of Groups
     + **effects** removes the group from the set of Groups.
 Also removes all Memberships and Accesses associated with the group.
+  + inviteUser(group: Group, inviter: User, invitee: User, message?: String) :
+    (newInvitation: Invitation)
+    + **requires** inviter is an admin member of `group`; no pending invitation exists for the same invitee/group pair; invitee is not a current member of the group
+    + **effects** creates a new invitation with the given group, inviter, invitee, and message if provided, adds it to the set of Invitations and returns the new invitation
+  + removeInvitation(invitation: Invitation) : ()
+    + **requires** the invitation is in the set of Invitations
+    + **effects** removes the invitation from the set of Invitations
+  + acceptInvitation(invitation: Invitation) : (newMembership: Membership)
+    + **requires** the invitation is in the set of Invitations
+    + **effects** creates a new membership with the group, invitee, and isAdmin set to false, adds it to the set of Memberships, removes the invitation from the set of Invitations, and returns the new membership
 + **queries**
   + _getGroup(group: Group) : (group: GroupDoc | null)
     + **requires** nothing